ryeleo/Python-Package-Template/docs/development.md

     pip install hatch

-We advise running the following command once you've installed Hatch.
-This will ensure virtual environments exist within the Hatch project's directory.

-> This makes integrating with VSCode and other IDEs simpler.

-    hatch config set dirs.env.virtual ./venv

 ## Getting Started

 Once you have [installed Hatch](#hatch), we can jump right into our development environment using the following command.

     hatch --env dev shell

-At this point, running `pip freeze` should reveal that all dependencies are installed for you!
+At this point, running `pip freeze` should reveal that all dependencies, as well as the package within the "src/" directory, are installed for you!

 ### Any Issues?